|

 Mike Pickering instigated ‘Nude’

 night on a Friday it all changed.
-He had the perfect playlist to
+He had the perfect

-lead the club from post-punk to electro funk.
-He’d play stuff
+playlist to lead the club from post-punk to electro

-the SOS Band ‘Just be Good to Me’.
+Love Me’, and the SOS Band ‘Just

-There were no rules.
-He was playing house before anyone else. |
+was playing house before anyone else. |

 Paul

-Mason arrived in January 1986 from Rock City in Nottingham
+Mason arrived in January 1986 from Rock City in

-and, with Paul Cons, instituted a new regime.
-These
+Nottingham and, with Paul Cons, instituted

-two men were pivotal in the story (though they were unrepresented
+a new regime.
+These two men were pivotal in the story

-in ‘Twenty Four Hour Party People’); they were responsible
+Hour Party People’); they were responsible for

-Order would be cajoled into pledging more money, and Wilson
+pledging more money, and Wilson and Gretton

-(the tension, enmity, between the two men is one of the best things
+enmity, between the two men is one of the best things

-in the film), but Mason, building on the success of ‘Nude’,
+in the film), but Mason, building on the success of

-accelerated a switch into club nights. |
+‘Nude’, accelerated a switch into

 |